ankitsinghaniyaz/classandobjects/content/tutorial/boogle.md

 +++
-categories = ["algorithms", "problem solving", "logical reasoning"] date = "2016-05-27T00:36:36+05:30" description = "Boggle is a grid of alphabets from which you have to find out recurring counts of given word." draft = false slug = "python_boggle_solver" tags = ["algorithms", "boggle solver algorithm", "boggle solver program", "boggle solver python" ] title = "Can you Boggle Solve?" toc = false
+categories = ["algorithms", "problem solving"] tags = ["algorithms"] date = "2016-05-27T00:36:36+05:30"
+description = "Boggle is a grid of alphabets from which you have to find out recurring counts of given word." draft = false slug = "python_boggle_solver" keywords = ["algorithms", "boggle solver algorithm", "boggle solver program", "boggle solver python" ] title = "Can you Boggle Solve?" toc = false